 You can ofcourse use this money to pay off some of your SMI loan and increase the SMI loan you receive in turn.

-Use the Equity in your home:
+Use the Equity in your home:🌛

 You can use the equity in your home to pay off your SMI loan once you have sold your home.
 If there is not enough money left over once your home is sold to repay back the support for mortgage interest loan then the remaining amount will be written off by the department for work and pensions and the loan will the be considered as settled.

-Using a personal loan:
+Using a personal loan:🌩

 You can use a personal loan to pay off your SMI loan.
 You should ensure you get a loan which is not secured against your property as if you miss any repayments on your personal loan then you will risk losing your home.
 You should ensure that you have a good credit score before applying for a personal loan.
-If you don't have a good credit score you will need to build your credit to ensure you will be eligible for cheap loans.
+If you don't have a good credit score you will need to build your credit to ensure you will be eligible for cheaper loans.

-Get repayment help from your mortgage lender
+Get repayment help from your mortgage lender☀

 Your mortgage lender will like to ensure you don't miss any mortgage repayments and will be happy to help you by offering you options usually found on flexible mortgages such as mortgage payment holidays.
 You can also look to remortgage to a cheaper mortgage and include the cost of your SMI loan in this remortgage.

 Your mortgage lender can also increase your mortgage term which will reduce your monthly mortgage repayment and allow to have more disposable income to put towards repaying your SMI loan.
+Doing this might ofcourse mean you have the mortgage for longer and therefore pay more in interest.

-Buy a cheaper home to repay your SMI loan
+Buy a cheaper home to repay your SMI loan🌞

-If you sell your current home and buy a cheaper home you will need a cheaper mortgage and hence you will have a cheaper monthly mortgage repayment to make as well as have some income from the equity(if possible) of your old home.
+If you sell your current home and buy a cheaper home you will need a cheaper mortgage and hence you will have a cheaper monthly mortgage repayment to make as well as having some income from the equity(if possible) of your old home.
 You should take into account the cost of moving homes including costs such as stamp duty.